Generic Name: vortioxetine

 Use in Other Patient Populations

 No dose adjustment of Trintellix on the basis of race, gender, ethnicity, or renal function (from mild renal impairment to end-stage renal disease) is necessary.
-In addition, the same dose can be administered in patients with mild to moderate hepatic impairment (Figure 3).
-Trintellix has not been studied in patients with severe hepatic impairment.
-Therefore, Trintellix is not recommended in patients with severe hepatic impairment.
+In addition, the same dose can be administered in patients with mild to severe hepatic impairment (Figure 3) [see Clinical Pharmacology (12.3)].

 Figure 3.
 Impact of Intrinsic Factors on Vortioxetine PK